-The following Scope of Work specifies both in-custody and post-custody programming and provides the County's expectations for provision of re-entry employment readiness services.
+The following Scope of Work specifies required programming and provides the County's expectations for provision of these services.
 This Scope of Work was approved by the CCP on February 19, 2015.

 Proposals may include services rendered by agencies or organizations in collaborative or subcontracted partnership with the bidder.
 In that case, each partner is required to submit a Letter of Review and Support.
 (See Checklist for required elements.)